Right now, there’s a marketer staring at the company website with frustration building.

-Helpful tip between friends: I would highly suggest using and to help collect visitor opinions about your website, products, or services.
+Helpful tip between friends: I would highly suggest using Chat and Surveys to help collect visitor opinions about your website, products, or services.

 You don’t analyze and test on a regular basis

-There are, and a large number of them are created once and never touched again other than updating the copyright date every so often.
+There are two billion websites online, and a large number of them are created once and never touched again other than updating the copyright date every so often.

 Maybe someone did check and analyze how the website was doing at one point, but now it’s a lost habit.

-The same goes for testing., but it’s not a common enough that everyone knows what it is, let alone, do it.
+The same goes for testing.
+A/B testing is an incredible tool, but it’s not a common enough that everyone knows what it is, let alone, do it.

-Always put aside time to, but don’t just run the test.
+Always put aside time to experiment with things on your website, but don’t just run the test.